 Farming Pretty – Women in Farming

-The traditional male image of the Australian farmer could soon be replaced by that of a young, determined, educated woman who is using innovation to boost profitability and diversity in the agriculture industry, all while improving the health of their families and the communities in which they farm.
+The traditional weathered image of an Australian farmer could soon be replaced by that of a young, determined, educated woman using innovation to boost profitability and diversity in the agriculture industry, all the while improving the health of their families and the communities in which they farm.

 Currently, women make up 42 per cent of the international agriculture workforce, and 47 per cent of the global fisheries labour force according to the UN Food and Agriculture Organization (FAO).
 These industrious, resilient women produce more than half of the world’s food, despite being less than half of the labour force.

 Two separate Capricorn Coast businesses launched during COVID- 19, Clancy from Sunbirds Farm (microgreens), and Lana from IndeeStone Flower Farm, are two of the most down to earth, tenacious, hardworking women you will ever meet.
-It’s not hard to see why these two businesswomen and their exceptional products are skyrocketing.
-The two connected over their kids at the local primary school and their separate booming agricultural businesses.
+It’s not hard to see why interest in these two businesswomen and their exceptional products has skyrocketed.
+The two connected over their kids at the local primary school and as well as their booming agricultural businesses.
 Both women identified niches in the local market and have since capitalised on the growing appetite for local sustainable produce.

-Clancy and Lana are equally passionate about sustainable farming and often share a compost bin and worm farm, priding themselves on being as organic as possible and using no pesticides or chemicals.
-It has been trial and error since the beginning for these two women, having to overcome bushfires, pandemics and hailstorms all while juggling motherhood.
+Clancy and Lana are equally passionate about sustainable farming and often share a compost bin and worm farm, priding themselves on being as organic as possible, using no pesticides or chemicals.
+It has been trial and error since the beginning for these two women, having to overcome bushfires, pandemics and hailstorms all while juggling the demands of parenting.

 Why did you choose to stray from conventional crops?

 Clancy: “Mainly because we don’t live on a lot of land and because I love Microgreens.”